Installation

 To add markers to the map, you first need to define an array of MapMarker objects.
 Provide the base marker data and the configuration for the tooltip, pin and popup.
 The configurations have body callbacks which should return a HTMLElement.

-Use the updateMarkers method on the map manager to display or update update the markers.
-This method adds new markers and updates existing ones based on their IDs.
-Markers not present in the provided array will remain on the map.
+Use the updateMarkers method on the map manager to update the map with new markers.
+If some of the provided markers already exist on the map with the same id, it will be assumed that the data is the same (width, height, body...).
 This approach is designed for continuous updates of map markers.

 import { type MapMarker } from '@arenarium/maps';